Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Dedication

 • Full-time: A lot of employers prefer hiring full-time designers to freelancers.
-They believe that only by being in close proximity to the resources can they obtain the necessary information.
-And later, this knowledge will help them create the exact product that corresponds to your company’s mission.
+They believe they can obtain the necessary information only by being near the resources.
+And later, this knowledge will help them create the exact product corresponding to your company’s mission.

 Time resources